Blac Chyna Isn’t Pregnant After All, But That’s Apparently Subject To Change

 Blac Chyna isn’t pregnant with the baby of her teenage boyfriend after all, according to TMZ.
 However, the 29-year-old mother of two is reportedly open to the idea of starting a family with 18-year-old rapper YBN Almighty Jay.

-As previously reported by the Inquisitr, rumors recently began circulating that Chyna and Jay are expecting a child together.
+As previously reported by the Inquisitr, rumors recently began circulating that Chyna and Jay were expecting a child together.
 Jay said that he doesn’t wear condoms when he and Chyna have sex and that he would be thrilled if his girlfriend did end up getting pregnant, so the baby gossip seemed believable.
 However, sources close to Blac Chyna are now saying that she’s not knocked up — yet.

 The insiders also dished that Blac Chyna is in love with YBN Almighty Jay, and she is open to having a child with him in the future.
 She and Jay have only been dating since February, but Chyna has already proven that she has no qualms about moving with lightning speed from the first date to the first trimester.
 According to Cosmopolitan, she and Rob Kardashian began dating in January 2016, and they revealed that they were expecting a child together in May 2016.